leodeslf/leaf/src/front/coding/scss.md

 ### !global

-If `!global` is included to a variable override, is only visible by the selector and its childs.
+If `!global` is included in a variable override, then it's only visible by the selector.

 Example: